Application performance monitoring allows you to have an accurate view of what's going on with your application as a whole...

 At this stage, the focus remains on fabricating the idea, procuring the resources that are required to bring an idea into reality, and finding ways to market this new product.
 The cloud-based software is launched in the market and is promoted as much as possible.

 If your SaaS start-up has managed to firm its feet in the industry and is experiencing wide adoption then congrats as your business has reached in hypergrowth stage.
 SaaS start-ups reaching this stage demands high data expansion, more bandwidth, and extra technicalities to support more user accounts.

 SaaS start-ups that reach this stage will have leveled business model.
-Those who manage to reach this stage will be experiencing healthy profit, have a high customer retention rate, build new users, and reduce the churn rate.
+Those who manage to reach this stage will experience healthy profit, have a high customer retention rate, build new users, and reduce the churn rate.

 Metrics To Measure In SaaS To Drive Growth